Heart & Hustle Award

 The Heart & Hustle Award is given out annually by the Major League Baseball Players Alumni Association (MLBPAA) to a current player who not only excels on the field, but also "best embodies the values, spirits and traditions of baseball."

 Nominations are taken from the alumni of the teams, and the winner is selected via a letter ballot by the members of the MLBPAA.
-The most recent winner of the Heart & Hustle Award is Paul Goldschmidt.
+The most recent winner of the Heart & Hustle Award is Bobby Witt Jr..